 Couplings / Evolved Gas Analysis (EGA)

-With the coupling of a Thermal Analyzer (TGA – Thermobalance, STA (TG-DSC) – Simultanious Thermal Analysis, DIL – Dilatometer) and an evolved gas analyzer like a FTIR (Fourier-transform infrared spectroscopy) or a QMS, (Quadrupole-Mass-Spectrometer) a very powerful coupling is generated which gives simultaneous (correlated) information from both instruments.
+With the coupling of a Thermal Analyzer (TGA – Thermobalance, STA (TG-DSC) – Simultaneous Thermal Analysis, DIL – Dilatometer) and a thermal and evolved gas analyzer like a FTIR (Fourier-transform infrared spectroscopy) or a QMS, (Quadrupole -Mass-Spectrometer) a very powerful coupling is generated which gives simultaneous (correlated) information from both gas analysis instruments.

 - TGA-MS (Thermal Balance coupled with Mass Spectrometer)

-- TG-DSC-GC/MS (Thermogravimety, Differential Scanning Calorimetry, Gas Chromatography / Mass Spectrometry)
+- TG-DSC-GC/MS (Thermogravity, Differential Scanning Calorimetry, Gas Chromatography / Mass Spectrometry)